ankurag12/dreamscaper/README.md

 In addition to generating images in response to a voice prompt, Dreamscaper also generates a new image every day from a prompt constructed with random combination of various part of a phrase ("subject", "object", "actions", etc.).
 These parts are listed in their respective text files in `prompts` directory.
-"The longer (and more creative) these lists are, the more unique combinations and interesting dreams there will be!"
+The longer (and more creative) these lists are, the more unique combinations and interesting dreams there will be!